nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 ## Estimation with Stan -- full model

 Now, the model parameters are estimated, using the full model, i.e. event terms, station terms, all hyperparameters, length scales.
-The Stan code is simple, just moving parameter declarations to th `parameters` block, the sampling statements to the `model` block, and addig some priors.
+The Stan code is simple, just moving parameter declarations to the `parameters` block, the sampling statements to the `model` block, and adding some priors.
 I ran the model in a different session, so I'm just reading in the results now (it takes quite long to run).